Canop/broot/website/docs/verbs.md

 ![md](../img/20191112-md-missing-subpath.png)

-If we type an argument, the command to execute is computed and shown:
+If you type an argument, the command to execute is computed and shown:

 ![md](../img/20191112-md-list.png)

-In this screenshot, we didn't type `mkdir` or its start but `md`.
+In this screenshot, you didn't type `mkdir` or its start but `md`.
 That's because the complete definition of this verb includes this line:

 	shortcut = "md"